Lumiwealth/lumibot/README.md

 **To join us on Discord: https://discord.gg/TmMsJCKY3T**

+# Courses

+If you need extra help building your algorithm, we have courses to help you out.

+**For our Algorithmic Trading course: https://lumiwealth.com/algorithmic-trading-landing-page**

+**For our Machine Learning for Trading course: https://www.lumiwealth.com/product-category/options-trading-purchase/**

+**For our Options Trading course: https://www.lumiwealth.com/product-category/machine-learning-purchase/**

 # License

 This library is covered by the MIT license for open sourced software which can be found here: https://github.com/Lumiwealth/lumibot/blob/master/LICENSE